 While snorkelling in frigid waters in the middle of winter may not sound too enticing, how magical must it be to see these amazing creatures up close?

 You don’t have to get wet to see the cuttlefish though if you don’t want to, you can now go out in a glass bottom boat instead.

 Yarta Purtli Gallery

-To see what is on now and what is coming up, see the website here.
+To see what is on now and what is coming up, see their Facebook page here.